Employers & Insurers

 Using AGSI Certification as a Hiring, Vendor, and Risk-Management Signal

 Purpose: To separate informal service providers from documented, competent professionals through rigorous, independent examination.
-The market historically lacks consistent signals of technician competence in work involving safety, property damage, and consumer risk.
+The market historically lacks consistent signals of technician competence.

 What AGSI Certification Represents